danbev/learning-knative/README.md

 🔎  Verifying registry addon...
 🌟  The 'registry' addon is enabled
 ```
+We can now build the image:
 ```console
 $ minikube image build -t $(minikube ip):5000/nodeserver:1.0.0 --file Dockerfile-run .
 ```
+And we can list the image using:
 ```console
 $ minikube image ls
 ...
 192.168.58.2:5000/nodeserver:1.0.0
 ...
 ```
+Next, we push the image into the registry using:
 ```console
 $ minikube image push $(minikube ip):5000/nodeserver
 ```
+After that we can use the image:
 ```console
 $ kubectl run testapp --image='192.168.58.2:5000/nodeserver:1.0.0' --image-pull-policy=IfNotPresent
 ```